thabisoram/java-grosspay/README.md

 # java-grosspay
-This java program is calculates your gross salary after tax deductions
+This java program calculates what your salary will be after tax deductions